-We hereby propose a reshuffle of the internal organization of optimistic simulation kernels by presenting a symmetric multithreaded architecture closely related to modern kernel-level Operating Systems' technologies explicitly targeted at multicore machines.
-This reshuffle supports an optimization technique orthogonal to load balancing, where the computational power (expressed in terms of CPU-cores) can be dynamically reallocated towards different active simulation-kernel instances depending on proper needs related to fluctuations in locally hosted LPs' actual workload.
-Hence, we allow dynamic scale up/down in the number of worker threads belonging to each kernel instance, depending on whether locally hosted LPs (dynamically) increase/decrease their computational power demand.
-Overall, with our reshuffle we enable a load sharing approach, expressed in terms of dynamic redistribution of the whole simulation load across the whole set of available computational resources.
+We hereby propose an orthogonal technique targeted at optimistic PDES system run on top of multicore machines, which is based on computational power (expressed in terms of CPU-cores) dynamical reallocation over time towards the different active simulationkernel instances.
+Hence, we allow a dynamical scale up/down in the number of symmetric worker threads belonging to each kernel instance, which sustain the execution of the whole set of LPs locally hosted by that same instance, depending on whether LPs (dynamically) increase/decrease their computational power demand.
+Overall, the load sharing approach is pursued, in terms of dynamical redistribution of the whole simulation load across the set of available computing resources.
+Further, dynamical scale up/down of the amount of worker threads per simulation kernel instance is based on an innovative analytic approach that we also propose in this paper.

-We note that the paradigm shift towards this kind of symmetric multi-threaded organization is non-trivial, since (optimistic) simulation platforms are typically expected to expose a reduced set of services (compared, e.g., to those offered by a conventional Operating System kernel), internally handled by the simulation-kernel layer via a relatively reduced set of data structures.
-Hence, data conflicts upon simultaneous execution in kernel mode by multiple worker threads (each running on top of a different CPU-core) may easily become a bottleneck.
-To address this issue, we borrow from the top/bottom-halves programming paradigm, used for handling interrupts within modern, multi-core Operating Systems, to design symmetric multi-threaded optimistic simulation kernels guaranteeing minimal length of wait-for-lock-release phases, and high scalability.
+From the architectural perspective, what we provide is a paradigm shift towards the building of simulationkernels for optimistic PDES systems entailing scheduling and execution functionalities typical of modern Operating Systems' technology, in particular the one targeting SMP and/or multi-core machines.
+However, such a shift is non-trivial, since (optimistic) simulation platforms are typically expected to expose a reduced set of services (compared, e.g., to those offered by a conventional Operating System kernel), internally handled by the simulation-kernel layer via a relatively reduced set of data structures.
+Hence, the likelihood of conflicts in the access to these data structures upon simultaneous execution in kernel mode by multiple worker threads (each running on top of a different core) may easily become a bottleneck.
+To address this issue we borrow from the top/bottom-half programming paradigm, currently employed for handling interrupts within modern, multi-core Operating Systems, to design multi-threaded optimistic simulation kernels guaranteing minimal length of wait-forlock phases, and high scalability.